 Evaporated milk is something that is called for in many different recipes.
-You’ll often use evaporated milk when making baked goods, and it’s important to get used to working with it if you want to get good results.
+You’ll often use it when making baked goods, and it’s important to get used to working with it if you want to get good results.

 Keep reading to get some ideas for how you can thicken evaporated milk.
 This should help you to get the best results possible so that you can enjoy whatever you’re making.

 The first thing to do is to make sure that you’re following the instructions properly.
 You might have made a mistake when you were mixing up the evaporated milk, and that caused it to turn out thinner than usual.

 When you’re trying to turn evaporated milk back into milk, it’s necessary to add water to it.
 You want to shake up the evaporated milk can before opening it and then add an equal amount of water to the evaporated milk that you have.